solid-contrib/information/documentation/documentation.md

 If you want to build on Solid, or get a better understanding for what's under the hood in Solid, you've come to the right place.

-These materials will continue to be a work in progress as the Solid grows and expands, so please [submit an issue](https://github.com/solid/information/issues) if you can’t find what you’re looking for or [submit a pull request](https://github.com/solid/information/pulls) if you have suggestions for improvements.
+These materials will continue to be a work in progress as Solid grows and expands, so please [submit an issue](https://github.com/solid/information/issues) if you can’t find what you’re looking for, or [submit a pull request](https://github.com/solid/information/pulls) if you have suggestions for improvements.

-Building on Solid is easier when you have an understanding of the [Solid terms](https://github.com/solid/information/blob/master/documentation/solid-dictionary.md), the [fundamentals of the Solid Specification](https://github.com/solid/information/blob/master/documentation/solid-specification.md), as well as the [basics of linked data](https://github.com/solid/information/blob/master/documentation/learning-linked-data.md).
-The data model is built around Linked Data, and it drives the most powerful aspects of Solid.
+Building on Solid is easier when you have an understanding of the [Solid terms](https://github.com/solid/information/blob/master/documentation/solid-dictionary.md), the [fundamentals of the Solid Specification](https://github.com/solid/information/blob/master/documentation/solid-specification.md), as well as the [basics of Linked Data](https://github.com/solid/information/blob/master/documentation/learning-linked-data.md).
+The entire data model is built around Linked Data, and it drives the most powerful aspects of Solid.

 # Building Apps